-Each ingredient in this chocolate cake recipe was carefully chosen to make for a moist chocolate cake.
+Each ingredient in this chocolate cake recipe was carefully chosen to make for a moist and flavorful chocolate cake.
+Let’s go over the key players:

-- Buttermilk gives this cake a great flavor but also keeps it soft and moist.
-If you don’t have buttermilk on hand, you can use my easy buttermilk substitute instead.
+- Buttermilk gives my chocolate cake recipe intense depth of flavor and keeps it soft and moist.
+If you don’t have buttermilk on hand, you can use my easy buttermilk substitute in a pinch–but real buttermilk is best!

-Another way to keep this chocolate cake moist is to take care that you do not over-bake it.
-Make sure that your oven temperature isn’t running hotter than it is leading you to believe (I keep two thermometers in my oven to make sure the temperature is accurate), as an oven that’s too hot will over-bake your cake in your hurry and it will come out dry and crumbly.
+SAM’S TIP: The best way to keep this chocolate cake recipe (or, any cake) moist is to not over-bake it.
+Make sure that your oven temperature isn’t running hotter than it is leading you to believe (I keep two thermometers in my oven to make sure the temperature is accurate), as an oven that’s too hot will over-bake your cake in your hurry.

 How to Make Chocolate Cake